Stuart Weitzman School of Design

 Diplomas issued with errors will be replaced free of charge provided that the diploma office is notified within one year of conferral date.
 The original diploma must be returned before the reprinted one is sent out.

-Diplomas are mailed by the Office of the University Secretary to the diploma mailing address students specify on their graduation application.
-If students need to change the mailing address for their diploma after submitting the graduation application, they should do so by adding a Diploma Mailing Address in Path@Penn (instructions are below).
+Diplomas are mailed to the diploma mailing address students specify on their graduation application.
+If a change to the diploma mailing address is needed after the graduation application has been submitted, a new Diploma Mailing Address can be added in Path@Penn (instructions are below).
 Pay careful attention to the deadlines for updating your diploma mailing address (see the Graduation Diplomas section of the linked page or the Weitzman Academic Calendar).
 International diplomas are sent via first-class mail and can take up to eight weeks to deliver.

 The University offers a certified electronic version of its diploma that can be purchased and downloaded.
 The CeDiploma is an official, secure, and verifiable electronic version of the Penn diploma that can be easily shared.
 The CeDiploma is accepted worldwide by many employers and governments, as well as by federal and state medical boards within the United States.